Employment Search

 Emailing Professionals

 We work to make connecting with employers easy and impactful.
-Here are some of the ways that you can find and connect with employers.
+Here are some of the ways that employers recruit college students.

-- Information Sessions – Attend these employer presentations for career exploration and decision-making.
+Information Sessions — Attend these employer presentations for career exploration and decision-making.
 Learn about the organization's mission, values and work culture, which career pathways are available and how to successfully apply.
+Sign up for employer events using Cal State LA Handshake.

-- On-Campus Interview Program – Apply to positions and be invited to interview for the opportunity.
+On-Campus Interview Program — Apply to positions and be invited to interview for the opportunity.
 Interviews are typically on campus.
+Sign up for employer events using Cal State LA Handshake.

-- Career Fairs – Attend our campus-wide career fairs offered twice a year, typically in September and March.
+Career Fairs — Attend our campus-wide career fairs offered twice a year, typically in September and March.
+Sign up for employer events using Cal State LA Handshake.

 Additional Support